telerik/xaml-docs/controls/radcloudupload/localization.md

 ---
 title: Localization
 page_title: Localization
-description: This article lists the resource keys which can be used to localize the RadCouldUpload control.
+description: This article lists the resource keys which can be used to localize the RadCloudUpload control.
-slug: radcouldupload-localization
+slug: radcloudupload-localization
 tags: localization
 published: True
 position: 4